 - (a) As per the information and explanation given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Hence the provisions of (xvi) of the Order is not applicable to the Company. - (b) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi)(b) of the Order is not applicable. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, clause 3(xvi)(c) of the Order is not applicable. - (d) According to the information and explanations provided to us, the Group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016) has no CIC as part of the Group accordingly the clause 3(xvi)(d) of the order is not applicable. - (xvii) The Company has not incurred cash losses during the financial year and the immediately preceding financial year.

-- (xviii) There has been no resignation of the statutory auditors during the year.
+Accordingly, clause 3(xvi)(c) of the Order is not applicable. - (d) According to the information and explanations provided to us, the Group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016) has no CIC as part of the Group accordingly the clause 3(xvi)(d) of the order is not applicable. - (xvii) The Company has not incurred cash losses during the financial year and the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
 Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) Since the Company doesn't satisfy any of the criteria prescribed under Section 135(1) of the Companies Act, 2013 during the immediately preceding financial year, thus there was no requirement for the Company to spend any amount on CSR activities during the year ended March 31, 2022.
-Accordingly, the requirement to report on clause 3(xx)(a) and (b) of the Order is not applicable to the Company. - (xxi) During the year the Company had sold the substantial holding of its Equity Shares in its subsidiary "White Organic Retail Limited" to Suumaya Retail Limited.
-Thus the company has no Subsidiary and accordingly, reporting under clause 3(xxi) of the Order is not applicable to the company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) Since the Company doesn't satisfy any of the criteria prescribed under Section 135(1) of the Companies Act, 2013 during the immediately preceding financial year, thus there was no requirement for the Company to spend any amount on CSR activities during the year ended March 31, 2024.
+Accordingly, the requirement to report on clause 3(xx)(a) and (b) of the Order is not applicable to the Company.

 FOR GUPTA RAJ & CO.

+CHARTERED ACCOUNTANTS

-CHARTERED ACCOUNTANTS FIRM NO. 001687N
+FIRM NO. 001687N